 So in this book you will discover two parallel sets of images - one historical, one photographic - each complementing the other, each representing one side in a dialogue between past and present.
 The historical images are excerpts from stories, letters, journals, reports, and essays extending back in time to include legends of the native American settlers of the Deschutes River and the Klamath basins and forward to a present day reminder of the need to view the cultural as well as the biological aspects of a region's ecology in any effort to save the things we value most about it.
-The photographic images are mine.
-They are portraits of the broader landscapes portrayed in words by the selected authors.
+The photographic images are mine - simply click or tap on an image to enlarge.
+These are portraits of the broader landscapes portrayed in words by the selected authors.
 They are a visual history.
 The premise of this collection is that at least to a small degree it is possible to see landscape as others have seen it; not simply to see the same mountains, the trees, the flowers, but to see the possibilities and the sense of the natural world that others have experienced.
 Each of the photographs in this book represents a conscious attempt to adopt the point of view of the authors included, to capture not only the physical geography of what they saw, but to see through the filter of their emotional and intellectual geography as well.